 When using a hand sanitizer is best

-Alcohol-based hand sanitizers that contain at least 60 percent alcohol are an easy and effective way to clean your hands.
+Alcohol-based hand sanitizers are the best hand sanitizer for hospitals (and beyond!).
+Alcohol-based hand sanitizers that contain at least 60% alcohol are an easy and effective way to clean your hands.
 For our staff, alcohol-based hand sanitizers are recommended for associates that clean patient hospital rooms and prepare food.
 These products have the ability to kill germs in 15 seconds.

 The importance of hand hygiene in preventing Healthcare Associated Infections (HAIs)

-Hand hygiene is critical in stopping this problem because an estimated 20-40 percent of HAIs are transmitted by the hands of healthcare personnel.
-Patients are infected by direct touching or by coming into contact with surfaces such as bed rails and toilet seats.
-Touching any surface in a patient’s hospital room or elsewhere in the hospital can be transmitted onto the hands of HCP and may spread disease-causing organisms.
+Hand hygiene is critical in stopping this problem because an estimated 20-40 percent of HAIs are transmitted by the hands of healthcare personnel, or HCPs.
+Patients are infected by direct touching or by coming into contact with surfaces such as bed rails and toilet seats that HCPs have touched.
+Touching any surface in a patient's hospital room or elsewhere in the hospital can lead disease-causing organisms to be transmitted onto the hands of HCP and may thus spread these disease-causing organisms.

 Unfortunately, the CDC notes that healthcare personnel practice hand hygiene about half the time they should.
-And this puts themselves, their patients, and their co-workers at risk for serious harm.
+And this fact puts the personnel themselves as well as their patients and their co-workers at risk for serious harm.

 In addition, for the past several years, we've had a partnership with Handwashingforlife® to help reduce the risk of HAIs and person-to-person illness.
 Our housekeeping staff is taught the science behind hand hygiene, the proper way to put on and take off gloves and correct gloving technique, and the importance of cleaning high-touch surfaces.

-It may seem unusual in this day and age to think that simply washing our hands properly can prevent so many diseases.
-But whether it’s at home, in a public place or in a hospital, take the time to ensure to protect yourself and others from spreading disease by simply taking 20 seconds to lather up, wash and dry.
+In 2020 washing our hands became front-page news with the COVID-19 pandemic.
+So while hand sanitizer and soap and water might have been dull topics, they have risen to global consciousness.
+Simply washing our hands properly can prevent so many diseases, including the spread of viruses like COVID-19.
+But whether it's at home, in a public place, or in a hospital, take the time to ensure to protect yourself and others from spreading disease by simply taking 20 seconds to lather up, wash and dry.